nishantborude/MLSP/README.md

 For 3rd solution, run fit_dwd_3_pos.r

 For 2nd solution, run Kaggle_2_Sub.r.
 (2nd solution uses doMC which runs exclusively on Linux).
 To run it on Windows, comment doMC library and comment registerDoMC(cores=3) line from the code.

+ensemble_gpls_nb.r uses caretEnsemble package.
+Run the code by managing the appropriate paths.